 - Transfer your pan contents to a mixing bowl.
 Add your sprouts, cilantro, scallion greens, pepper, olive oil, wine, sugar, and soy sauce.
 Mix well.

-- Fill each wonton wrapper with ~2 teaspoon of filling.
+- Fill each wonton wrapper with ~2 tsp of filling.
 Pleat or fold as you please.
-If you're having trouble getting the wrappers to stick to themselves, you can use water or egg wash.
+If you’re having trouble getting the wrappers to stick to themselves, you can use water or egg wash.

 - Steam for 6 minutes until the wonton wrapper is cooked.